Code-Institute-Submissions/MSP-8/README.md

 Once the command-line application had been deployed the Python code was passed through the official PEP8 code validator There are no warning errors identified within the code.
 All warning messages are due to the ASCI imagry implemented within the project.
-A white space is required on rows that end with \ or /, without such, the rows would merge and the image would not display correctly.
+A white space is required on rows that end with \ or /, without which, the rows would merge and the image would not display correctly.

 ![finalmultiview](https://github.com/Sphere42/MSP-3/blob/main/assets/readme/pep8final.PNG)